SamanthBommishetti/MUSIC-RECOMMENDATION/README.md

 To use the notebook, simply open it in Jupyter Notebook and run the cells.
 The notebook contains detailed explanations of each step of the recommendation system.

+## Technologies

+Streamlit: A Python library for building data science applications with an intuitive user interface.

+Scikit-learn: A popular machine learning library for data mining and data analysis.

+NLTK: A Python library for natural language processing.

 ## Dataset

 The dataset used in this notebook is the [genres_v2.csv](https://www.kaggle.com/zaheenhamidani/ultimate-spotify-tracks-db) file from Kaggle.
 It contains audio features, lyrics, and metadata for over 232,000 tracks.